 City Winery has partnered with Forest Hills Stadium once again this year to bring you great seats, and our urban winery vibe to Queens with the City Winery First Serve Lounge an exclusive, covered, all-weather spot just steps from your seats.

-First Serve Lounge guests will enjoy wine from Manhattan’s only winery and light snacks before and during performances by acclaimed artists such as My Morning Jacket, Lynyrd Skynyrd, Willie Nelson and many more!
+Each First Serve Lounge guest will enjoy four glasses of wine from Manhattan’s only winery and light snacks before and during performances by acclaimed artists such as My Morning Jacket, Lynyrd Skynyrd, Willie Nelson and many more!

 CHECK OUT FULL LINE UP HERE